NAUI Instructor Training Course

 SUPREME PACKAGE — $3, 134.78

-Includes training, a full set of scuba gear, academic materials, tanks, weights, a full set of scuba gear, certification, and boat charters.
+Includes training, academic materials, tanks, weights, rental scuba gear, certification, and boat charters.

 Recognition of Prior Learning (RPL)